LSPECTRONIZTAR/LSPECTR-OS/CONTRIBUTING.md

 In the intricate world of digital creation, particularly within projects developed using Scratch's versatile `.sb3` format, the efficiency and manageability of a project file can often hinge on seemingly small but significantly impactful elements.
 As creators and developers, it is crucial to understand that the size of an `.sb3` file is not merely a static measurement, but rather a dynamic aggregate influenced by two major components: the `project.json` file, which encapsulates the complexity and quantity of code blocks utilized, and the plethora and size of associated assets, including sprite files.
 This understanding is not just academic—it is a practical insight that can lead to more streamlined and efficient project management.
 As we venture deeper into the nuances of file optimization, let us explore the transformative strategy of exporting sprite files, thereby reducing the overall file size and enhancing the operational functionality of our projects on platforms like GitHub.

 > If English high school teachers wanted us to write an introductory paragraph that sets the stage for discussing the impact of sprite files and assets on the size of an `.sb3` file, that would be what they expect us to write.

-Anyway...
+---

+So have you ever wanted to reduce your project file size, but didn't have access to some sort of mysterious Lazy Loading method?
+When I was setting up this repository, I thought of packaging [Right Side City](https://scratch.mit.edu/projects/784182808/) and importing the `.html` into GitHub for testing.
+It's a random platformer inspired by Splatoon 2: Octo Expansion that I had made out of pure boredom that ended up winning second place in a famous Scratcher's contest, but I'm sure you don't even care so let's just forget about that.
   </p>
 </details>